OpenEvalProject/evals/manuscripts/elife-65085/v3/manuscript.md

 **Figure 5.:** (A) A Bayesian estimation procedure was used to fit sigmoidal functions to perceptual responses.
 The proportion of correct responses (i.e., button pressed during delay period) was calculated for each participant at each delay level.
 Individual psychometric functions are shown for all participants.
 The top panel shows participants tested before training (n = 18), with 10 participants who did not participate in the learning procedure shown in gray.
 The middle panel shows post-learning (n = 8), and the bottom panel shows retention results (n = 5).
 (B) Average 70% interpolated threshold for pre, post, and retention conditions.
 Perceptual thresholds increased following training, such that larger imposed delays were needed to elicit perceptual detections.
 (C) Average velocity variance for different delays.
 Error bars indicate s.e.m.

-## Experiment 3: rapid attenuation of vestibular responses accompanies balance variability and perceptual detection of unexpected balance motion
+### Experiment 3: rapid attenuation of vestibular responses accompanies balance variability and perceptual detection of unexpected balance motion

 Our results from the vestibular and perceptual testing of Experiment 2 indicate that reduced vestibular responses (Figure 4) and a higher probability of perceiving unexpected balance behavior (Figure 5) were accompanied by increased sway velocity variance.
 These two experiments, however, involved different methodologies (trials with constant delays vs. transient changes in delay), making it difficult to compare sway behavior between data sets or determine if vestibular modulations coincided with perceptual changes.
 Therefore, in Experiment 3 we tracked the time course of vestibular responses and the occurrence of perceptual detections together with whole-body oscillations when delays were transiently imposed.
 Here, participants (n = 7) were exposed to a transient delay of 200 ms because Experiment 2 revealed that this delay increases sway variability, attenuates vestibular responses, and elicits frequent perceptions of unexpected standing motion.
 To quantify balance variability throughout the transitions, sway velocity variance was estimated across a 2 s sliding window on a point-by-point basis (Figure 6A).
 Furthermore, to link changes in vestibular responses and perception, we compared vestibular response attenuation – estimated with a time-frequency analysis of coherence and gain (see Materials and methods) – at the time of perceptual detection of unexpected balance motion.

 ![Figure 6.](https://cdn.elifesciences.org/articles/65085/elife-65085-fig6-v3.jpg)

 **Figure 6.:** Data are presented across transition periods where time zero represents the transition point from baseline (20 ms) to 200 ms delayed balance control, which lasted for 8 s (between grayed out areas) and returned to baseline.
 Data are presented for a representative participant (left) and the group data (right; n = 7) using only data from transitions that were perceived as unexpected and the button was pressed after the delay was introduced (single participant: 77, group: 489).
 (A) Average (black line) 2 s sliding window of velocity variance over transitions with ±s.e.m. (gray lines).
 Time-varying variance was calculated using the movvar MATLAB function, which calculated variance over 2 s segments using a sliding window.
 The velocity variance trace begins to decline prior to the end of the delay period because the sliding window starts estimating variances from data points both during and after the delay.
 (B) Time-frequency plots of EVS-EMG coherence and gain (i.e., vestibular-evoked muscle responses) during the delay transition.
 For illustrative purposes, and because gain values are not reliable when coherence is below the significance threshold, we set coherence and gain data points where coherence was non-significant (i.e., below 99% confidence limit) to zero (dark blue).
 (C) Mean time-dependent EVS-EMG coherence and gain across the 0.5–25 Hz frequency range.
-For each participant and group data, an exponential decay function:  was fit to the average coherence over the 8 s period during which the 200 ms delay was present.
+For each participant and group data, an exponential decay function: $fx=a*exp⁡-\frac{x}{b}+c$ was fit to the average coherence over the 8 s period during which the 200 ms delay was present.
 For gain, we removed values corresponding to non-significant coherence (see single participant trace) and only fit an exponential function to the group mean gain estimate.
 The average perceptual detection times for the representative participant (3.2 s) and group data (3.4 s) are indicated by the dashed magenta lines, and at these times, vestibulomuscular coherence had attenuated by 83% and 90%, respectively.
-Group mean gain attenuated by 73% at the group average perceptual detection time.fx=a*exp⁡-xb+c
+Group mean gain attenuated by 73% at the group average perceptual detection time.

 Out of the 588 total transitions, 489 were perceived as eliciting unexpected balance motion and used for all analyses.
 During periods of standing preceding the imposed delays, participants swayed with low-velocity variance (Figure 6A) and with consistent vestibular control of balance as shown by coherence and gain estimates between the vestibular stimulus and soleus EMG activity (Figure 6B and C).
 Transitions between baseline and delayed balance control increased whole-body sway velocity variance throughout most of the delay period (see Figure 6A).
 Over the same period, coherence and gain between EVS and EMG decreased.
 To characterize the time course of the decrease in this vestibular contribution to balance, we fit an exponential decay function to the mean coherence (i.e., coherence averaged over 0.5–25 Hz at each time point) from each participant.
 The 63.2% attenuation (i.e., the time constant) for coherence occurred at 1.5 ± 0.6 s following delay onset while the 95% attenuation (i.e., 3× time constant) occurred at 4.4 ± 2.6 s following delay onset.
 For gain, we fit an exponential decay only to the mean gain estimated from the pooled data because for some participants coherence decreased below significance at all frequencies for some periods of the delay exposure (see Figure 6C, left-lower panel).
 The 63.2% attenuation from this mean gain estimate occurred at 2.3 s while the 95% attenuation occurred at 6.8 s.
 Perceptual detection times occurred over a similar time period, with the group averaged (489 detections) detection occurring at 3.4 ± 1.8 s after delay onset (see magenta line in Figure 6, right panel) and the 95th percentile for detection time occurring at 6.9 ± 0.8 s.
 Comparing the perceptual detection timing with the exponential decrease in coherence estimated from each participant, we found that the average time to detect the imposed delay (3.4 ± 1.8 s) corresponded to a 90% ± 7% average reduction in mean coherence.
 For the mean gain estimate (from all participants), this average perceptual time aligned with a 73% reduction in gain.
 The peak velocity variance leading up to a perceptual detection was also extracted for each perceived transition and resulted in an average peak velocity variance of 8.42 ± 8.62 [°/s]2.
 Overall, these results indicate that the perception of unexpected motion and increased sway variability arising from an imposed delay are accompanied by an ~70–90% attenuation of vestibular contributions to balance.